Conventional vs. FHA Loans: Which is Right for Me?

 Advantages of FHA loans

-- Down payment and money for closing may be gifted by a relative: Another benefit of the FHA loan program is that borrowers can use gift money and government grants to help with their required down payment.
+- Down payment and money for closing may be gifted by a relative.
+Another benefit of the FHA loan program is that borrowers can use gift money, government grants or seller concessions to help with their required down payment.

 Drawbacks to consider

-- Private Mortgage Insurance (PMI) is required and cannot be removed: FHA loans are subject to upfront and annual mortgage insurance premiums.
-Although FHA loans tend to come with slightly lower interest rates, additional costs, such as PMI and upfront premiums, should be taken into account when evaluating the benefits of conventional vs. FHA loans.
+- Private Mortgage Insurance (PMI) is required and cannot be removed.
+FHA loans are subject to upfront and annual mortgage insurance premiums.
+Although FHA loans tend to come with slightly lower interest rates, additional costs, such as PMI and upfront premiums, should be considered when evaluating the benefits of conventional vs. FHA loans.
 The additional costs may actually result in a higher monthly mortgage payment and cause you to pay more over the life of the loan.

-- Property guidelines may be stricter than conventional loans: Because FHA mortgages are insured by the government, there are typically stricter appraisal guidelines.
-The property in question must meet certain criteria before it can be approved for FHA financing.
+- Property guidelines may be stricter than conventional loans.
+Because FHA mortgages are insured by the government, there are typically stricter appraisal guidelines.
+The property in question must meet certain minimum criteria before it can be approved for FHA financing.

 What is a conventional loan?